flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 title="{{ page.title }}"
 alt="{{ page.title }}. {{ page.keywords }}">

-What do they mean in (software) architecture?
+And what do they mean for creating software or buildings?

 1. The **product** is the ultimate outcome.
-The product of software architecture is software, not "architecture".
+In our context, the product is software, not "architecture".

-2. The **process** is the dynamic activity (or negligence) of the architect.
-It produces the product with respect to the principles.
+2. The **process** produces the product with respect to the principles.
+It is the dynamic activity (or negligence) of the architect.

 3. The **principles** describe the domain of the craft, its entities and rules.
 Our domain is code.
-Note, that technical "system architecture" is a different topic.
+Note, that technical *system architecture* is a different subject.

 The high-level (global) code structure that people commonly call "architecture" is just what holds the software together and makes it a thing at all.
-It's a level of analysis applicable to any product, even if it wasn't intentionally designed that way.
+It's a level of analysis applicable to any product, even if the product wasn't designed that way.

 Principles are the natural laws that govern the universe in which the product arises.
 They determine what creations can possibly manifest as stable entities.
 Everything exists as a consequence of such laws and in so far as it is in accordance with them.
-As far as something is not, it disintegrates.
+As far as something disintegrates, it is obviously, as a *thing*, not in accordance with the laws of its universe.

-When we'll speak of *architecture* in this book, we will mean those natural laws rather than an aspect of the product: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with the *architecture* of  human existence.
-To grow a healthy long-lived code base, we must design it in accordance with the *architecture* of code.
+When we'll speak of *architecture* in this book, we will mean universal principles rather than aspects of the product: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with *the architecture of  human existence*.
+To grow a healthy long-lived code base, we must design it in accordance with *the architecture of code*.

 Now, if we understand software architecture as a set of principles that naturally apply to all software, then what are these principles?
 Let's narrow them down!